Raffay595/Syntecxhub_Cybersecurity_Projects/Week_3_Projects/SQL_Injection_Scanner/README.md

 An ethical, lightweight **SQL Injection vulnerability scanner** built in Python.
 This tool tests web input parameters using common SQL injection payloads and detects **error-based SQL injection indicators** in server responses.

-> **Educational & Authorized Use Only**
-> Intended for DVWA, localhost, or environments you own or have explicit permission to test.

 ---

 ## Features